lgaudencio/geography-quiz/README.md

 * Type git clone copied-git-url into the terminal of the IDE

 Once these steps are followed, the project will be cloned on your local machine ready for use.

+## Credits

+* The JavaScript used for the modal was based on the one that can be found on the W3Schools website, which can be found [here](https://www.w3schools.com/howto/howto_css_modals.asp).
+For best practices, it was written in ES6 by the use of arrow functions.